Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 ### Users

 - A person who works at a company and is inviting a guest to their company's facility.
 This can be anyone from a hiring manager inviting someone for an interview, to management inviting a business client for a meeting.
-- A guest who was invited to the companies facility.
+- A guest who was invited to the company's facility.

 ### Requirements